-Payment plans are available for the fall and spring terms on both an annual and a semester basis.
-Plans are not available for the summer terms.
+Payment plans are available for the fall and spring terms on a semester basis.
+Plans are not available for the January or summer terms.

-If anticipated or actual financial aid is not reflected on your statement, contact the Quinnipiac University Financial Aid Office at 203-582-8750.
+If anticipated or actual financial aid is not reflected on your statement, contact the Financial Aid.